ahmadfajar/vue-mdbootstrap-docs/src/docs/components/combobox.md

 ### Controlling Checkbox Color Style and Position

 In multiple selection mode, the checkbox color can be changed via `check-option-color` property.
-Any of the [MdBootstrap colors](#/reference/colors) variants can be used for this property value.
+Any of the [MDBootstrap colors](#/reference/colors) variants can be used for this property value.
 You can also change the checkbox position via `check-option-position` property.
 Valid values for this property are: `left`, `right`.
 If these property is not defined, then default value will be used.